-This article shares some of the tactics we recommend to ensure your asphalt driveway lifespan is as long as possible, plus, we include steps to take if repairs are needed.
+This article shares some of the tactics we recommend to ensure your asphalt driveway lifespan is as long as possible.

-If your driveway in Perth was poorly installed and driveway maintenance wasn’t performed, the asphalt lifespan will be reduced.
+If your Perth asphalt driveway was poorly installed and driveway maintenance wasn’t performed, the asphalt lifespan will be reduced.
 In time and after frequent use, you may notice cracks and potholes forming in some places due to tree roots, movement in the subgrade and clay type ground underneath the driveway to name a few.
-This is normal and can occur in a variety of pavement types.
-If these openings appear, the risk of water and other natural elements penetrating the asphalt is higher.
+This is normal but can occur more frequently or at a faster pace when the asphalt driveway installation was not done carefully with the correct expertise.

-The other common issue with any type of drive involves staining, which often appears as dark shadows.
+The other common issue with any type of asphalt foundation involves staining, which often appears as dark shadows.
 Oil and grease are the two leading culprits, with mulch and decaying plants or leaves the other likely causes.

 Keeping on top of driveway maintenance will boost the lifespan and put off asphalt resurfacing for as long as possible.

 Should the stains be ingrained into your asphalt driveway, it’s best practice to scrub them off with a hand brush and cleaning chemicals.
 See below for some ways to do this depending on the source of the stain.
-Never use a petroleum solvent material (e.g. kerosene, turpentine, petrol, diesel, degreaser etc) as this will damage the asphalt.
+Never use a petroleum solvent material (e.g., kerosene, turpentine, petrol, diesel or degreaser) as this will damage the asphalt.

 How to remove natural stains caused by mulch or plant matter: